-I’m not a doctor, scientist or celebrity and I don’t have unlimited cash flow, but I am almost 50 years old and I still get asked for ID to buy wine.
-Just a few months ago, I was even mistaken for my 17-year-old son’s girlfriend!
+I’m not a doctor, scientist or celebrity and I don’t have unlimited cash flow, but I am almost well past 50 years old and I still get asked for ID to buy wine.
+A few years ago I was even mistaken for my 17-year-old son’s girlfriend!

 I like to think of myself as the “anti-aging Petri dish.”
 I try as many of the latest, greatest products, services and procedures for turning back the clock as I can — and I tell everyone what works for me.
 As a correspondent on a syndicated TV show, a contributor to a weekly radio program, and a blabbermouth — I have plenty of opportunities to spread the word.

 I like to find unique ways to look at ordinary situations — and I’ve compiled my secrets, tips and shortcuts into my book, Aging Backwards.